 These days the professional tennis circuit is a veritable fashion runway.
 Its stars are incredible athletes but also style MVPs.
 Who can forget Serena Williams in her Black Panther-inspired catsuit (and its subsequent unjust ban) at Roland Garros?
 Coco Gauff and Caroline Wozniacki are always fashion-forward.
 And Sloane Stephens is so elegant in her monochrome jewel-toned outfits.

 Off the courts, for those of us not on the pro circuit, the summer of 2021 saw the rise of tenniscore – a preppy approach to athleisure.
 And during the pandemic, the Physical Activity Council (PAC) found that an estimated 21.64 million Americans picked up the racquet in 2020, up 22.4 percent after several years of stagnant participation.
 In other words, not only is tennis wear timeless and elegant, but now it’s on-trend too.

 a wide array of options for on-trend luxury tennis clothes

 How to get the look?
 You can always opt for a big brand like Nike for tennis apparel.
 It’ll get the job done.
 But if you want to ace it, here are the brands we’re loving in luxury tennis apparel right now.

 Dressing for a game at an all-American Nantucket backyard court?
 Meeting your opponent at a country club that retains an all-white dress code?
 Aiming to achieve Serena Williams chic?
 Or European flair?
-Done, done, done and done.
+We’ve got you covered.
 And don’t worry – these on-trend tennis apparel lines are also built for performance, not just for lounging around post-match.

-Of course, should you choose to run around town in these outfits, in order to look as if you’re fresh off the court even if you don’t actually know how to play, we’ll totally understand.
+Of course, should you choose to run around town in these outfits (even if you don’t actually know how to play) we totally understand.
 It’ll be our little secret.